lxs602/Chinese-Mandarin-Dictionaries/README.md

 # Chinese-Mandarin-Dictionaries

-# Readme - Work in progress
+# Readme: Work in progress

 Chinese Mandarin dictionaries for use with goldendict and other dictionary software.